lolooppo/Ask_me/README.md

 # Ask_me
-this is a file based project which simulates ASK.me program jfjfjhgj
+this is a file based project which simulates ASK.me program.